ejaramillorod/ejaramillorod.github.io/_publications/2019-Catalan.md

 diagonal.
 This paper studies the occurrence of primes and perfect powers in the Catalan triangle.'
 date: 2019-01-01
-venue: 'Journal of Integer Sequences'
+venue: 'Journal of Integer Sequences with N. Benjamin, G. Fickes, E. Fiorini, E. Jovinelly, and T.W.H.
+Wong'
 ---
 ### Abstract